 Autoimmune diseases can be healed only by eliminating the mental and physical causes of the disease.
 Medications perpetuate the patient's illness.

 Autoimmune diseases are curable, but not with drugs.
-By strengthening the immune system, the self-healing method combines body, mind, and spirit.
-Following Self-healing methods is challenging on both a mental and physical level, mainly because it takes discipline and self-confidence to serve as your medical advisor.
+The self-healing method combines body, mind, and spirit by continuously strengthening the immune system.
+Following Self-healing methods is challenging mentally and physically, mainly because it takes discipline and self-confidence to serve as your medical advisor.

 Therefore, treatment is only symptomatic and does not attempt to improve the patient's recovery.